LandoBM/edittextnow-PWA/README.md

   ## Installation
-  To install, clone the repo and in your terminal code `npm start`.
+  To install, clone the repo and in your terminal code `npm i` to download node_modules and run `npm start`.
   ## Usage
   User can download the app and create notes that will last online or offline.
   ## Contributors